 The Plan includes a post-retirement life insurance benefit whereby participants terminating from active employment after the age of 55 and receiving monthly pension benefits are entitled to designate a beneficiary to receive a benefit of up to a maximum of \$10,000.
 This benefit is pro-rated for retiring participants with service of less than ten years.
+The Trustees voted in September 2018 to implement changes to the post-retirement life insurance benefit including: (1) for eligible retirees in payment status as of a set date, the purchase of a group insurance contract, and (2) for all other eligible participants not in payment status as of a set date, an actuarially equivalent adjustment (increase) to the normal retirement benefit in lieu of a one-time life insurance benefit payment (see Note I).

 Beginning in December 2010, the Plan's Trustees initiated the option to allow eligible participants to voluntarily elect to receive lump-sum payments.
-The Plan has made payments to eligible participants according to rules outlined in the Plan document since that date (see Note J).
+The Plan has made payments to eligible participants according to rules outlined in the Plan document since that date (see Note I).